 This is not to say Okogie WILL be Kawhi minus 3 inches.
 He may not be on the same level cerebrally, and likely will not match Kawhi’s NBA defensive and creation value.
 But based on current information the possibility cannot be ruled out, and he at least has a small chance of becoming mini-Kawhi.
 The same cannot be said for Mikal Bridges, as his creation limits are far more significant given his meager 15% usg at ages 19/20.

-The only other prospect who offers similar 3 + D value is Mikal Bridges.
+Mikal Bridges is considered to be the premier 3 +D prospect in the class.
 But Bridges is a bit more than two years older, not clearly better in either category, and does not have the same sneaky star potential as Okogie.
 Further, Bridges’ low freshman + sophomore usage may indicate subtle flaws that give him a lower floor than Okogie.

 There are reasons to like Bridges, as he is hyperefficient in his low usage role and Villanova has been the #1 or #2 kenpom team in all three of his seasons there.
-He knows how to win, has solid Trevor Ariza potential, and is a fine choice in the 15-20 range.
+He knows how to win, has solid role player potential, and is a fine choice in the 15-25 range.

 But in terms of NBA upside, Okogie shines as the superior talent.
-He is the best 3 + D wing prospect in the draft, and is clearly worth a lottery selection.
-I expect Okogie to rise up draft boards as he outshines higher rated scrubs such as Chandler Hutchison and Aaron Holiday throughout the draft process.
+He is the best 3 + D wing prospect in the draft, and is worth a lottery selection.
+I expect Okogie to rise up draft boards as he outshines higher rated prospects such as Tyus Battle, Khyri Thomas, and Aaron Holiday throughout the draft process.